 And you may also want to know that I am nowhere near being suicidal, in case you wondered.
 Thankfully, I have a Gospel perspective (not perfectly--I am human, after all, and do have hard days) on the whole situation.
 That's not to say that I don't completely understand how someone could reach that point...there have been a couple of times even this week when I have thought, 'I'm pretty sure I would rather be dead than feel this way', but I know that there is hope and help in my Savior, Jesus Christ.
 I can rest knowing that He has made all things perfect, and even though it might be hard sometimes now, better things are to come.
 I re-read an article by Kent F. Richards just yesterday and found comfort in these words:

-"President Henry B. Eyring taught: “It will comfort us when we must wait in distress for the Savior’s promised relief that He knows, from experience, how to heal and help us.
-And faith in that power will give us patience as we pray and work and wait for help.
-He could have known how to succor us simply by revelation, but He chose to learn by His own personal experience.14
+"President Henry B. Eyring taught: “It will comfort us when we must wait in distress for the Savior’s promised relief that He knows, from experience, how to heal and help us. … And faith in that power will give us patience as we pray and work and wait for help.
+He could have known how to succor us simply by revelation, but He chose to learn by His own personal experience.”14

-". . .
+Every word is true.
+Whatever your pain is, whatever your burden is, He knows.
+He loves you.
+And He can bear it.". . .
 As Elder Dallin H. Oaks has taught: “Healing blessings come in many ways, each suited to our individual needs, as known to Him who loves us best.
 Sometimes a ‘healing’ cures our illness or lifts our burden.
 But sometimes we are ‘healed’ by being given strength or understanding or patience to bear the burdens placed upon us.”17 All that will come may be “clasped in the arms of Jesus.”18 All souls can be healed by His power.
 All pain can be soothed.
 In Him, we can “find rest unto [our] souls.”19 Our mortal circumstances may not immediately change, but our pain, worry, suffering, and fear can be swallowed up in His peace and healing balm."

 Thanks for listening. :)